Firebacks

 Description: Quasi-Arched rectangular shape with cyma reversa shoulders; ovolo edging; stylised lion passant guardant; crowned rose with leaf and stem on left, crowned fleur de lys on right, thistle with leaves above centre; three right-facing scrolls at base; down-facing scroll, with staple, on right side; date split between bottom corners; initials below date, bottom right.

-Notes: Blatantly Royalist in its symbolism, a variant is dated (perhaps more convincingly) 1641.
+Notes: Blatantly Royalist in its symbolism, a variant (no. 901) is dated (perhaps more convincingly) 1641.
 Numeral style, initials, leaf depiction and the stapled scroll are typical features of firebacks made from patterns by the same maker.
 A later version of the same subject, but with a different shaped plate and without the fleur-de-lys, is also known (see 'Royalist series').
 M. A. Lower writes of firebacks of this design of being cast at Waldron Furnace in Sussex (Lower, 1849, p.219).

 Copies of this fireback are known.